 Fresh Eggs from Pastured Hens

 We call our eggs “Beyond Organic.”
-Our three dozen hens are not limited to a small outdoor area for only part of the day when weather permits.
-Instead, they have access all day long, every day of the year, to about 20,000 square feet of pasture and bush.
-This is approximately two hundred times (yes, that is 200!) the minimum outdoor space per chicken required for organic certification!
+Our 100 hens are not limited to a small outdoor area for only part of the day when weather permits.
+Instead, they have access all day long, every day of the year, to about 1/2 acre of pasture and bush.
+This is approximately one hundred times (yes, that is 100!) the minimum outdoor space per chicken required for organic certification!
 It is a joy to see our hens contentedly scratching the earth, basking in the sun and eating a natural diet of grass, weeds, bugs and worms.
 People coming for eggs often like to spend time watching the chickens enjoying themselves in their natural setting.

 The green portion of their diet is increased throughout the growing season by our bringing them loads of cuttings from our large lawn which has been seeded with clover, a delectable, high protein food providing excellent nutrition for the chickens.

-Studies have shown that eggs from pasture raised chickens are much better for people: lower in saturated fat and cholesterol than regular eggs and much higher in Vitamins A.
+Studies have shown that eggs from pasture raised chickens are much more healthful for people: lower in saturated fat and cholesterol than regular eggs and much higher in Vitamins A.

-When they don’t feel like going outside in the winter (but some do venture out, except when the snow is deep), they share nearly1,000 square feet of the hoop house with our goats.
-They contentedly scratch through the bedding of hay and leaves, bask in the sun coming through the hoop house plastic cover and steal hay and grain from the goats.
-They eat enough green leaf from the hay (alfalfa and timothy grass) to continue some of the health benefits of pasture-raised eggs.
-The lovely deep yellow of the yokes throughout the winter attest to the fact that they are still getting plenty of greens in their diet.
+When our “girls” don’t feel like going outside in the winter (but some do venture out, except when the snow is deep), they share about 1,200 square feet of the hoop house with our goats.
+They contentedly scratch through the bedding, bask in the sun coming through the hoop house plastic cover and steal hay and grain from the goats.
+They eat enough green leaf from the hay (clover or alfalfa and timothy grass) to continue the health benefits of pasture-raised eggs.
+The rich deep yellow of the yokes throughout the winter attest to the fact that they are still getting plenty of greens in their diet.

-We supplement their natural outdoor diet with non GMO layer mash and non GMO corn grown locally by Ben Cowan.
+We supplement their natural outdoor diet with non GMO layer mash.

-Eggs are sold in the “Honey Shack” at the end of our driveway, 573 Morrison Point Rd, but they often sell out early.
-If you would like to reserve eggs, please call Bob or Sheila at 343-600-4225 or email us at Robert.email@example.com.
+Eggs are sold in the “Honey Shack” at the end of our driveway, 573 Morrison Point Rd, but they often sell out early or are pre-ordered days or weeks in advance.
+If you would like to reserve eggs, please email Bob or Sheila at email@example.com.